-The ADAMANT Series aims to tackle scaling for conventional plasma and ion propulsion systems such as gridded ion, Hall, and RF plasma down to the smallest levels of nanosats by focusing on a highly experimental fuel source to eliminate complex valving, metering, and pressurized tanks.
-Unlike Iodine, which is currently one of the top candidates for alternative fuels for EP, Adamantane does not exhibit serious material corrosion issues, and is not nearly as toxic to handle, while having a larger ionization cross-section (easier to ionize) as well as having nearly identical performance to Xenon, Krypton, and Iodine propellants.
+The ADAMANT Series aims to tackle scaling for conventional Hall thruster technology down to the smallest levels of nanosats by focusing on a highly unconventional fuel source to eliminate complex valving, metering, and pressurized tanks.
+Unlike Iodine, which is currently one of the top candidates for alternative fuels for EP, Adamantane does not exhibit serious material corrosion issues, and is not nearly as toxic to handle, while having a larger ionization cross-section (easier to ionize).

-The ultra-modular design of the EHT1 allows for direct mounting to the SFDS, and incorporates provisions for either the AIS-GDN1 Micro Glow Discharge Hollow Cathode Neutralizer or a dual Tungsten filament neutralizer, offering a wide variety of operating parameters at unprecedentedly low power levels.
-At an expected power budget of only 10W for the thruster, glow-discharge neutralizer, and fuel heater, the EHT1 is low enough power for small Cubesats to leverage.
-With a thruster size of only 50mm D x 10mm H, the EHT1 is a fraction of a standard Cubesat 1U, opening up Hall thruster mounting for smaller Cubesats than typically seen with conventional Hall thrusters as well.
+The ultra-modular design of the EHT1 allows for direct mounting to the SFDS, and incorporates provisions for the AIS-GDN1 Micro Glow Discharge Hollow Cathode Neutralizer built into the Hall thruster head, creating an unprecedentedly compact and tightly integrated system.
+At an expected power budget of only 10-20W for the thruster, glow-discharge neutralizer, and fuel heater, the EHT1 is low enough power for small Cubesats to leverage.
+With the complete assembly including the fuel delivery, fuel management, 3g of fuel capacity for the smallest tank size, and hollow cathode neutralizer, the entire thruster system is only 1/3U in total effective volume.
 The EHT1 can also be run on conventional gas sources like Xenon, and adapted to user systems as needed.
 The EHT1 also lends itself for use as a low-cost test source or traditional end-hall ion source for industrial processes, run with numerous gases.
+Based on current estimates, it is anticipated that the EHT1 should be able to deliver up to 100uN of thrust at less than 20W total system power.

 - System Type: Micro End Hall Thruster